 Hayward has also called national games for NBC, ABC, ESPN, ESPN2 and CBC.
 He appeared as an analyst for the “NHL on NBC,” which included work at the 2006 Olympic Winter Games in Torino, Italy.
 He also served as color commentator for the 2004 World Cup of Hockey on ESPN’s telecasts of the event.
 In 1998, he was a roving reporter during the Stanley Cup Final for ESPN, where he had the distinction of interviewing President Bill Clinton during a game in Washington.

-After earning All-America honors as a goaltender at Cornell in 1982, Hayward went on to play in the NHL with the Winnipeg Jets, Montreal Canadiens, Minnesota North Stars and San Jose Sharks.
+After earning All-American honors as a goaltender at Cornell in 1982, Hayward went on to play in the NHL with the Winnipeg Jets, Montreal Canadiens, Minnesota North Stars and San Jose Sharks.
 In 1984-85, Hayward established a franchise record by winning 33 games with the Jets.

 A member of the inaugural San Jose Sharks in 1991-92, Hayward gained experience as an analyst on select Sharks games while sidelined with injuries.
 When a back injury forced a premature end to his playing career, he became a full-time broadcaster with the Ducks.

-A native of Toronto, Hayward holds a degree in business management from Cornell.
+A native of Toronto, Ontario, Hayward holds a degree in business management from Cornell.
 He resides in Anaheim Hills with his wife, Angela, and daughter, Courtney.